ghost4967/studentManager/README.md

 Frameworks used:
 - Bootstrap 4.3+
 # project
-use the DAO pattern to completely separate the business logic from the logic to access the data
+* use the DAO pattern to completely separate the business logic from the logic to access the data, use una arquitectura de MVC
 # studentManager
 Summary:
 Create a WEB Application for a system that assigns students to classes.
 Use JSP and JSTL to create UI, feel free to use any CSS and or JS library.